-The truth about sociopaths in relationships and how to recover from abuse
+The truth about sociopaths and how to recover from relationship abuse

 Lovefraud webinars on relationship abuse are presented from the perspective of experience.
 Almost every instructor learned about the behavior of sociopaths in relationships the hard way — by having them break our hearts, mess with our minds and attempt to destroy us.

 When it happened to us, we found little effective support.
 Even the licensed professionals among us realized that our mental health training did not help us.
 We all had to find our own paths to recovery.